mellium/xmpp/docs/CONTRIBUTING.md

 you're working on the problem and outline your plans so that someone else doesn't duplicate your work.

-If you're not sure where to begin, grab any of the issues labeled [`starter`], and if you need help with any of this, don't be afraid to ask!
+If you're not sure where to begin, grab any of the issues labeled [`good first issue`], and if you need help with any of this, don't be afraid to ask!

 Security sensitive issues should be reported directly to the project maintainer by emailing [`security@mellium.im`] for more information see [SECURITY.md].